Magisk Manager is an app for managing Magisk as obvious from the name.

 It packs within itself a Universal Systemless Interface that other developers can use to build custom MODs for Android devices without altering the system files.
 Much like Xposed Framework.
 Although, Magisk modules are a very new thing compared to Xposed modules and there is a severe lack of modules if you compare the numbers with Xposed.
 At least, for now, that is.

 - Magisk can be easily installed using a simple flashable zip from a custom recovery.
 However, Magisk does not support every Android device.
 If your device is not supported, you might get stuck in a boot loop.
-Hence the best way to install it if you’re unsure is to download the Magisk Manager app from Playstore.
+So make sure you take a full Nandroid Backup before installing Magisk.

 - Download the latest Magisk Installer zip.
 Since Magisk is in constant development, it’s possible that there are newer versions available in case you are reading this article a few months or years after being published.
 In that case, make sure to check out the xda thread for the latest version.